jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 $ grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=grub
 ```

+The Intel Management Engine has now been disabled and its code has been removed.
+You can try running the firmware updater again, just to be sure that it detects
+everything is up to date.

 ### Cleanup
-Once you're back into GNU/Linux and you've reinstalled GRUB, feel free to remove
+Finally, feel free to remove `/boot/efi/EFI/system76-firmware-update` and
-`/boot/efi/EFI/system76-firmware-update` and
 `/boot/efi/system76-firmware-update`, if they're still around.
 You can also
 remove the GRUB boot entry from `/etc/grub.d/40_custom` and re-generate your
 GRUB config.